 (2001), Patricia Goedicke for "Hole"(2002),

 Eve’s Epistle to Lilith” and “Ashes

 of burned manuscripts adrift in the wind, so" (2003), Jessica

 Goodfellow for “A Pilgrim’s

-Guide to Chaos in the Heartland” (2004), Karl Elder for a group of poems from Z Ain't Just for Zabecedarium (2005), Sam Reed for "From The Book of Zeros" (2006), Susan Tichy for "Stork" (2007), John Hodgen for .a set of four poems by Hodgen which appeared in the Summer 2008 issue, Onna Solomon for "Autism Suite" (2009), Charles Wyatt for “Thirteen Ways of Looking at Wallace Stevens," and Jenny Johnson for "Aria."
-All poems published in the BPJ in 2013 will be eligible for that year's prize.
+Guide to Chaos in the Heartland” (2004), Karl Elder for a group of poems from Z Ain't Just for Zabecedarium (2005), Sam Reed for "from The Book of Zeros" (2006), Susan Tichy for "Stork" (2007), John Hodgen for .a set of four poems by Hodgen which appeared in the Summer 2008 issue, Onna Solomon for "Autism Suite" (2009), Charles Wyatt for “Thirteen Ways of Looking at Wallace Stevens," Jenny Johnson for "Aria," and Elizabeth T. Gray, Jr. for "Albania."
+All poems published in the BPJ in 2014 will be eligible for that year's prize.